 Level 2 rides are walk/trot and one lope.
-(Note: a lope is essentially a “slow run” as opposed to a gallop, which is must faster) This will be plenty of riding for most guests, but is especially recommended for beginners who want to try going faster to see if they like it.
+(Note: a lope is essentially a “slow run” as opposed to a gallop, which is must faster) This will be plenty of riding for most guests, and is especially recommended for beginners who want to try going faster to see if they like it.
 There will be no more than one lope on a Level 2 ride.
 Guests will be taught how to “post” a trot, which is a way to ride a sometimes bumpy gait in a way that is more comfortable for the rider and much easier on the horse’s back!
 If you can get the hang of a trot, a lope is child’s play!
 Lopes are conducted in a small group, led by your wrangler, who will control the pace for everyone’s safety and enjoyment.
 Before going for a lope, your wrangler will stop for a chat, to check tack (equipment) and see if everyone wants to go for a lope, or has any questions or hesitation.
 We never want you to do anything you’re not completely comfortable with!

-Please note that posting at trot is mandatory, even if you feel that you can comfortably sit a trot without bouncing on the horse’s back.
+Please note that posting at the trot is mandatory, even if you feel that you can comfortably sit a trot without bouncing on the horse’s back.
 Not everyone can, not all horses are smooth enough for it, and this policy has been put in place for the comfort, health and well-being of the horses.
-We are making the effort to ensure that all riders, including wranglers, are taught to post at trot, which when done properly is comfortable and fun, easier on the rider as well as the horse, and will enable us to cover more ground in the time allotted, by ensuring that trotting is both comfortable and fun!
+We are making the effort to ensure that all riders, including wranglers, are taught to post at trot, which when done properly is easier on the rider as well as the horse, and will enable us to cover more ground in the time allotted, by ensuring that trotting is both comfortable and fun!

 The idea that “western riders don’t post” stems from the tradition that old-time cow horses were trained to move at a gentle “jog trot,” calmly and on a loose rein.
 This is a slow, easy gait that is comfortable for both horse and rider, but is very different from a full trot.
 You can even see old-time cowboys post in the saddle when moving at a full trot.
 It’s all about not only their own comfort with long days in the saddle, but about sparing the weight on their horse’s back.
 And that’s something everyone can agree on!

-Each group of riders is accompanied by an experienced wrangler who will give you all the instruction you need to make your horseback experience as safe and fun as possible.
-We offer two rides a day, with each ride lasting 2 to 2.5 hours through some of that spectacular scenery we mentioned earlier–you’ll see what we mean.
-Some of us have lived here for over 40 years and when the light is just right, the view still stops us in our tracks.
+Now it’s time to hit the trail, through some of that spectacular scenery we mentioned earlier–you’ll see what we mean.
+Some of us have lived here for over 40 years and when the light is just right, the view still stops us in our tracks!

-Whether you’re a seasoned rider who enjoys loping across the countryside on a spirited, responsive mount – or a first-timer who is quite content taking it easy and soaking up the scenery…. it doesn’t matter; relax, you’re going to love it here.
-Eight years old or eighty, single or bringing the whole family, we’re with you every step of the way.
+Whether you’re eager to lope across the countryside on a spirited, responsive mount – or are quite content taking it easy and soaking up the scenery…. it doesn’t matter; relax, you’re going to love it here.
+Eight years old or eighty, single or bringing the whole family, we’re with you every step of the way!

 Please note that weight restrictions are in place for horseback riding.